nearform/sql/CONTRIBUTING.md

 Please take a second to read over this before opening an issue.
 Providing complete information upfront will help us address any issue (and ship new features!) faster.

-We greatly appreciate bug fixes, documentation improvements and new features, however when contributing a new major feature, it is a good idea to idea to first open an issue, to make sure the feature it fits with the goal of the project, so we don't waste your or our time.
+We greatly appreciate bug fixes, documentation improvements and new features.
+However, when contributing a new major feature, it is a good idea to first open an issue.
+This is to make sure that the feature fits with the goal of the project, so we don't waste your or our time.

 ## Bug Reports